stoic-roboticist/kmriiwa_ws_devel/src/kmr_slam_toolbox/README.md

 ```
 $ ros2 launch kmr_bringup rviz.launch.py
 ```
+If the map disappears from Rviz, simply do a restart.
+The map should still be there, as it comes from kmr_slam_toolbox.

 ## 4 - Notes:
 The Rviz plugin for SLAM_Toolbox has currently not been ported from ROS1: